Lynn1/llama3-stream/README.md

 I've prepared a convenient script for this step, you can find it here: [Lynn1/llama3-on-2GPUs](https://github.com/Lynn1/llama3-on-2GPUs)

+Set the MP values to the number of model shards you end up using (i.e., the number of GPUs working in parallel).

 ## Step 5 Run and play

 Once you have the right model ready, you can run the code to start a server and play with the client.

-**Note that:** befor you run, I recommand to comment the 80-81 lines in the llama3/llama/generation.py
+**Note that:** befor you run, I recommand to comment the 80-81 lines in the `llama3/llama/generation.py`

 ```python
 #if local_rank > 0: